abhayrana-renex/Binance-Futures-Testnet/README.md

   - Adjust quantity/price to match step size and tick size
   - Try small quantities like `0.001`

-- Import warnings in your editor for `binance.*`
+- Import warnings in your editor for `binance.*` or `rich.*`
-  - Install the package in the active interpreter: `pip install python-binance`
+  - Install the packages in the active interpreter: `pip install python-binance rich`

 ## Project Structure
-- `bot.py`: Main CLI, `BasicBot` class, logging, validations, order methods, health check
+- `bot.py`: Main CLI, `BasicBot` class, logging, validations, order methods, health check, account summary UI
 - `bot.log`: Log of requests, responses, and errors (created at runtime)

 ## Notes